Irma-Ward/Irma-Ward/README.md

 Resilient • Honest • Humor • Curious 💪🏼

 ## Background
-10+ Years in Gaming Development Production - Co-Dev & Publishing 5 Years in Healthcare for Provider Services Management Groups 5 Years in Industrial Manufacturing as a Sales Coordinator
+10+ Years in Gaming Development Production along with Project Management and Release Mangement - Co-Dev & Publishing 5 Years in Healthcare for Provider Services Management Groups 5 Years in Industrial Manufacturing as a Sales Coordinator